Weekly Cleaning Schedule + Free Printable

 This is where paper checklists and solo to-do apps fall down.
 A list on the fridge has no idea who did what, so the same person ends up doing the bathrooms every single week while the workload quietly becomes invisible labour.
 Fair splitting needs three things a static list cannot give you:

-If chore fairness is the real problem you are trying to solve, we go deep on it in how to split chores fairly with a cleaning rota and in our broader household chore management guide.
+If chore fairness is the real problem you are trying to solve, we go deep on it in our household chore management guide.

 Turn the schedule into shared, rotating tasks in OneHaus